 WEBINAR: Merger Control in times of crisis 26/05/2020

 Merger control will have an important role to play in the following months and years as a result of the COVID crisis.
-The pandemic raises a number of substantive challenges that authorities will need to deal with, including how to assess competitive effects of mergers in time of uncertainty and the role for the failing firm defence.
+The pandemic raises a number of substantive challenges that authorities will need to deal with, including how to assess competitive effects of mergers in times of uncertainty and the role of the failing firm defence.

 WEBINAR: Antitrust in times of Crisis 28/05/2020

 Over 230 participants from 65 jurisdictions attended two webinars on Antitrust in times of Crisis where experts and agency representatives discussed the challenges from the COVID-19 crisis for enforcement activities against anti-competitive agreements and excessive pricing.